factcheckmate/factcheckmate/markdown/microwave/radiation-leak.md

 }
 ---

 Modern microwave ovens have strict safety standards limiting radiation leakage to far below harmful levels.
 The FDA requires leakage to be under 5 milliwatts per square centimeter at 2 inches - about 1/100th that level at 20 inches away.
 Multiple safety systems immediately stop microwave production when the door opens.
 Properly functioning microwaves pose no radiation risk to users.
-[Insert country] authorities have regulated microwave manufacturing for decades with excellent safety records.
+Authorities have regulated microwave manufacturing for decades with excellent safety records.